NGenetzky/espa-cloud-masking/not-validated-prototype-l8_cfmask/README.md

-## l4-7_cfmask Version 1.6.0 Release Notes
+## l8_cfmask Version 0.3.0 Release Notes

-See git tag [l4-7_cfmask-version_1.6.0]
+See git tag [l8_cfmask-version_0.3.0]

-This application produces Cloud Mask products for Landsats 4, 5, and 7 based on the CFMASK (Function of Mask Algorithm).
+This application produces Cloud Mask products for Landsat 8 based on the CFMASK (Function of Mask Algorithm).

 ## Product Descriptions
 See TODO TODO TODO.